andrei4002/yt-transcript-api/README.md

 A FastAPI-based REST API wrapper for fetching YouTube video transcripts.
 This service provides a simple HTTP interface to retrieve transcripts from YouTube videos.

+This wrapper uses the [youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) Python library by [jdepoix](https://github.com/jdepoix) to fetch transcripts from YouTube videos.

 ## Features

 - 🎥 Fetch YouTube video transcripts via REST API